Mercedes-Benz at the NAIAS 2016 in Detroit.

 The next step on the road to autonomous driving.

-The new E-Class marks the next step on the road to autonomous driving with the DRIVE PILOT driver assistance system.
+The new E-Class marks the next step on the road to autonomous driving.
 It can autonomously follow a vehicle travelling in front at speeds of up to 210 km/h, and at up to 130 km/h even without clear lane markings.
 If the indicator is activated for at least two seconds, the system can also steer the car into the neighbouring lane, having first identified the lane is clear.
-Further intelligent assistance systems include Active Brake Assist with cross-traffic function, Evasive Steering Assist and Remote Parking Pilot, which, for the first time, enables remote parking using a smartphone app.
+Further intelligent assistance systems include Active Brake Assist with cross-traffic function, Evasive Steering Assist and Remote Parking Assist, which, for the first time, enables remote parking using a smartphone app.
 The E-Class is even safer thanks to Car-to-X communication.
 It is the first production model to exchange information with other vehicles and accordingly equipped infrastructure.
 Threats such as broken-down vehicles or surface ice can therefore be identified even earlier.